cedricfrancoys/yesbabylon/index.md

-# YesBabylon Servers
+# YesBabylon Strategy

-This documentation presents YesBabylon Server principles and its implementation.
+This documentation presents the technology and principles used at YesBabylon for hosting websites & services, and the way we implemented it.

 * The virtualisation strategy and its benefits
-* The account strategy for managing apps on the server
+* The account strategy for managing apps on Cloud servers
 * How to install and administrate such server.